myENA/consul-backinator/README.md

 ## Summary

-Flexible Consul KV pair backup and restore tool with a some unique features.
+Flexible Consul KV pair backup and restore tool with a few unique features.
-This was written for and tested in a production environment but is still a work in progress.
-More features will be coming but existing functionality should not be impacted.
+This was written for and tested in a production environment.

 ## Key Features